Daytona Beach International Airport

 LIFR

-Daytona Beach International Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 83.1% of the time.
-Prevailing winds are from the N averaging 7.8 knots.
+Daytona Beach International Airport enjoys predominantly VFR conditions, with visual flight rules prevailing 83.5% of the time.
+Prevailing winds are from the E averaging 7.8 knots, with gusts recorded up to 31 knots.
 Calm conditions occur 18.2% of the time.
 Temperature extremes range from -5°C to 36°C, reflecting significant seasonal variation.
-The best months for VFR flying are November, April, February.
+The best months for VFR flying are November, June, April.

 Wind Analysis